 Parklets or streateries, loading zones, ADA handicap parking zones, street furniture that requires pedestrian access (i.e. benches, parking pay stations, bus shelters, transit information signs, etc.), curb ramps, entryways, driveways, landscape planting beds or other landscape materials, fire hydrants and fire lanes, railroad tracks or crossings

 Frequently Asked Questions

 What is Shared Micromobility?

-Transportation for America defines shared micromobility as "any small, human or electric-powered transportation solution such as bikes, e-bikes, scooters, e-scooters or any other small, lightweight vehicle that is being used as a shared resource between multiple users."
+Micromobility is "any small, human or electric-powered transportation solution such as bikes, e-bikes, scooters, e-scooters or any other small, lightweight vehicle that is being used as a shared resource between multiple users" (Transportation of America).
 You may have also heard this topic referred to as mobility as a service, micromobility, dockless mobility, bikeshare, scooter share, or another related name.

-As it relates to Arvada at this time, we are specifically looking at electric scooters, regular bicycles, and electric bicycles.
-You may be familiar with these devices from other cities you have visited or lived in, and below are some images and a description for the National Association of City Transportation Officials (NATCO) to make sure everyone has the same understanding of shared micromobility.
+As it relates to Arvada at this time, we are specifically looking at electric scooters, regular bicycles, and electric bicycles that do not exceed 15 MPH.
+You may be familiar with these devices from other cities you have visited or lived in.
+The images and description from the National Association of City Transportation Officials (NATCO) help provide common understanding of shared micromobility.

 “Shared-use fleets of small, fully or partially human-powered vehicles such as bikes, e-bikes and e-scooters.
 These vehicles are generally rented through a mobile app or kiosk, are picked up and dropped off in the public right-of-way, and are meant for short point-to-point trips.”